 "I wanted to train up to four and a half hours" for Ultraman events, a series of three-day, 320-mile triathlons that kick off with a 10-km swim.
 "I don't know of any pool within any reasonable distance where I could swim long enough to see my time in a 10K," says Linda.

-"Normally, I swam an hour at a time" in the public pool because that was the maximum allowed; once she had her Endless Pool installed, she could push her limits.
+"Normally, I swam an hour at a time" in the public pool because that was the maximum allowed; once she had her Original pool installed, she could push her limits.
 "I started adding 5 minutes a week to a long swim."

 5 Reasons to Swim at Home

-With the Endless Pool as part of her training arsenal, Linda shows little sign of slowing.
+With the Endless Pools current in her training arsenal, Linda shows little sign of slowing.
 "I've done 15 full Ironman and Ultraman, and I've been to Kona three times – twice were lottery slots, and the third time, I won my age group in Lake Tahoe."

 She's currently in training for the Florida Double ANVIL, a double iron-distance event that kicks off with a 4.8-mile swim.
-Linda can cycle in place in her garage just steps from her Endless Pool.
+Linda can cycle in place in her garage just steps from her Endless Pools Original Series pool.
 With her 20 to 30-hour weekly training schedule, augmented by at-home convenience, she's confident she'll be ready for the challenge.